CiscoDevNet/clus_workshop_base/devenv_clus_base_k3d_multi/README.md

-# K3D Multicluster Setup
+# SMM Multicluster Setup on KinD or k3d

 This dev/demo environment is for building out multicluster scenarios.
-It sets up k3d clusters (k3d is to k3s as KinD is to K8s).
+It sets up KinD or k3d clusters (k3d is to k3s as KinD is to K8s).

 ## Usage